sbcshop/GPS_RTK_HAT_Software/README.md

 Just like the breakout board, there are four LEDs on the bottom left of the board.
 Starting from the left:

 * ***PWR:*** The power LED labeled as PWR will illuminate when 3.3V is activated.
-* ***PPS:*** The pulse per second LED labeled as PPS will illuminate each second once a position lock has been achieved.
-This generates a pulse that is synchronized with a GPS or UTC time grid.
-By default, you'll see one pulse a second.
+* ***PPS:*** pulse-per-second led indicator.
+When receiving a basic GPS/GNSS location lock, the module starts flashing at 1Hz.
 * ***RTK:*** The RTK LED will be illuminated constantly upon power-up.
 Once RTCM data has been successfully received it will begin to blink.
 This is a good way to see if the ZED-F9R is getting RTCM from various sources.
 Once an RTK fix is obtained, the LED will turn off.

-* ***GF:*** The GEO LED can be configured to turn on/off for geofencing applications.

-FENCE: A led indication for a geofence.
+* ***GF:*** TA led indication for a geofence.
 U-Center configuration. will change when a geofence is set up, going high or low.
 When the module leaves a preset boundary, it may be used to start alerts and do other actions.

 PPS: a pulse-per-second led indicator.
 When receiving a basic GPS/GNSS location lock, the module starts flashing at 1Hz.